nhsconnect/gpconnect/pages/appointments/appointments_use_case_read_an_appointment.md

 - SHALL have previously resolved the organisation's FHIR endpoint Base URL through the [Spine Directory Service](https://nhsconnect.github.io/gpconnect/integration_spine_directory_service.html)

 ## API Usage ##

+The Consumer System SHALL only use the read appointment capability to retrieve future appointments, where the appointment start dateTime is after the current date and time.
+If the appointment start date is in the past the provider SHALL return an error.

 ### Request Operation ###